vector1505/vector1505/README.md

 I am currently preparing for JEE 2024

-I am interested in Open source, Quantum Computing and Embedded systems though I am only a beginner in programming.
+I am interested in Open source, Quantum Computing and Embedded systems (Basically **Everything** related to Physics and Computers) though I am only a beginner in programming.